Julie Foudy: Club

-Sacramento Storm

-Foudy played for the Sacramento Storm, which won the 1993, 1995 and 1997 California State Amateur championship.
+Foudy played for the semi-professional team Sacramento Storm, which won the 1993, 1995 and 1997 California State Amateur championship.
+In 1994, she played for the Swedish club Tyresö FF with her national teammates Michelle Akers, Mary Harvey, and Kristine Lilly.
+In the Women's United Soccer Association professional league (WUSA), Foudy was captain of the San Diego Spirit.

-Tyresö FF

-In 1994, Foudy played for Tyresö FF in the Damallsvenskan in Sweden, joining her national team teammates Michelle Akers, Mary Harvey, and Kristine Lilly.

-San Diego Spirit, 2001–2003

-Foudy held the captain's position for her Women's United Soccer Association (WUSA) team, the San Diego Spirit.
 She made 59 regular season appearances, scoring eight goals and providing 13 assists.
 When the WUSA suspended operations in September 2003, Foudy was the official player's representative to the ongoing efforts to resurrect the league.

 International

-Foudy began traveling with the United States women's national soccer team as a 16-year-old.
-She attended the 1988 FIFA Women's Invitation Tournament as a non-playing substitute, then made her first appearance against France at the Mundialito on July 29, 1988.

-Foudy played in four FIFA Women's World Cup tournaments, winning two FIFA Women's World Cups—in 1991 and 1999.
-She played in three Summer Olympic Games, winning an Olympic gold medal in 1996, Silver in 2000, and Gold again in 2004.
-Following the 2004 Olympic Games, Foudy joined fellow soccer icons Mia Hamm, Joy Fawcett and Brandi Chastain in a 10-game "farewell tour" that marked the end of what the media labeled the "golden era" of US women's soccer.
+Foudy began traveling with the United States women's national soccer team at the age of 16.
+She attended the 1988 FIFA Women's Invitation Tournament as a non-playing substitute, then made her first international appearance on July 29, 1988 at the Mundialito.
+Foudy played in four FIFA Women's World Cup tournaments, winning in 1991 and 1999.
+She played in three Summer Olympic Games, winning the gold medal in 1996 and 2004, and winning silver in 2000.
+Following the 2004 Olympics, Foudy joined her teammates Mia Hamm, Joy Fawcett and Brandi Chastain in a 10-game "farewell tour" that marked the end of what the media labeled the "golden era" of U.S. women's soccer.
 The St. Petersburg Times said the team, "... changed the face of women's soccer".